katzenpost/katzenpost/drafts/client.rst

                          '--- |   queue    |
                               `------------'

+Description of AQMs:

 * ``egress queue`` - The egress FIFO queue receives messages from the application and retransmissions from the exp. delay queue.
+Messages are popped off the queue at the timing determined by the λP Poisson process.

 * ``retransmission queue`` - The retransmission queue is a priority queue which is prioritized by the future expected round trip time and supports cancellation by reply or ACK events.

 * ``exp. delay queue`` - The exponential delay queue is another priority queue prioritized by a future time, however there are no cancellations for this active queue management algorithm.